marrionluaka/Haskell_Sandbox/src/applicatives/notes.md

   - Parameterized types that represent a container are types that represent a data structure.
   - When a type is a context, extra information is implied about the type, beyond its structure.

+- Why is it important to understand the differences between a Container and a Context?

 - How does one know when a type is a container?
   - The best test of whether a type is a container is whether you can tell what it does, independent of its name.
   - For example you can tell that `Blah` is a tuple despite not paying attention to its awful name: